Wodaloo/Code-Quiz/README.md

 # Code-Quiz
 This is a Quiz for software engineers to practice their vocabulary.
+The quiz is timed for 60 seconds, you will lose time for inncorrect answers, when the quiz is over you can save your initials.

 link to deployed website https://wodaloo.github.io/Code-Quiz/